utelle/apsw-sqlite3mc/README.rst

     def apply_key(db, key) -> bool:
         "Returns True if the key is applied and correct."

+        if db.in_transaction:
+            raise apsw.SQLError("Won't set key while in a transaction")

         if db.pragma("key", key) != 'ok':
             raise apsw.CantOpenError("SQLite library does not implement encryption")